Location:

 Partners:

-CEO Water Mandate, Second Nature Ecology+Design, and The Nature Conservancy (TNC)
+Pacific Institute, CEO Water Mandate, The Nature Conservancy (TNC), and Second Nature Ecology+Design

 Our Expert:

-LimnoTech is partnering with the Pacific Institute, CEO Water Mandate, Second Nature Ecology+Design, and The Nature Conservancy (TNC) to develop a standardized methodology for Biodiversity Benefit Accounting (BioBA) to account for terrestrial and aquatic biodiversity co-benefits of corporate water stewardship activities.
+LimnoTech partnered with the Pacific Institute, CEO Water Mandate, Second Nature Ecology+Design, and The Nature Conservancy (TNC) to develop a standardized methodology for Biodiversity Benefit Accounting (BioBA) to account for terrestrial and aquatic biodiversity co-benefits of corporate water stewardship activities.

 The Challenge

 As corporations embrace water stewardship, there are opportunities to recognize multi-benefits and synergize water and biodiversity efforts.
-Water and biodiversity are closely linked, but little guidance currently exists for how corporations should account for biodiversity-related benefits of their water stewardship projects.
+Water and biodiversity are closely linked, but little guidance was available on how corporations should account for biodiversity-related benefits of their water stewardship projects.

-The Pacific Institute, CEO Water Mandate, LimnoTech, Second Nature Ecology + Design, and TNC are developing standardized methods for terrestrial and aquatic Biodiversity Benefit Accounting (BioBA) of water and ecosystem stewardship activities.
+The Pacific Institute, CEO Water Mandate, LimnoTech, TNC, Second Nature Ecology + Design developed standardized methods for terrestrial and aquatic Biodiversity Benefit Accounting (BioBA) of water and ecosystem stewardship activities.
 The methodology responds to the growing need for credible and transparent quantification of the biodiversity benefits generated through water stewardship.
 It aligns with broader global biodiversity accounting initiatives, including the Nature Positive Initiative and Align Project, and it complements previously developed quantification guidance, notably the Volumetric Water Benefit Accounting (VWBA) and Water Quality Benefit Accounting (WQBA) methods.

-The primary objective of BioBA is to provide businesses and associated project partners investing in water stewardship activities with clear guidance on how to:
+The primary objective of BioBA is to provide companies and project partners investing in water stewardship activities with clear guidance on how to:

-1. Incorporate biodiversity objectives into water stewardship strategies and projects.
+1. Identify biodiversity objectives for corporate water stewardship projects,

-2. Select appropriate indicators, metrics, and methods to evaluate the biodiversity benefits of water stewardship projects.
+3. Select appropriate indicators, metrics, and methods with which to evaluate the biodiversity benefits of

-BioBA will be technically robust yet pragmatic and feasible to implement.
+BioBA is a practical, science-based framework that is technically robust yet pragmatic and feasible to implement.
 BioBA will help ensure biodiversity benefits are transparent and, where possible, quantified, to drive a stronger business case to invest in activities supporting biodiversity conservation and restoration.

 The first phase of this work focused on a BioBA Landscape Assessment that critically reviewed relevant resources with implications for biodiversity benefit quantification in the water stewardship realm.
-The objective was to identify baseline information on existing biodiversity commitments, frameworks, and approaches, and support the development of the BioBA methodology in the next phase of work.
+The objective was to identify baseline information on existing biodiversity commitments, frameworks, and approaches.
+The Landscape Assessment informed the second phase of work, which focused on the development of the BioBA guidance and methodology, a seven-step process to characterize and communicate the biodiversity benefits of a project.
+The steps are closely aligned with the life cycle of a corporate water stewardship project, from project conceptualization to implementation and monitoring.

-The first draft of the guidance and methodology has been reviewed by corporate sponsors and an Expert Advisory Group, with positive feedback.
-The team is currently applying the guidance and methodology to real-world case studies of corporate water stewardship projects.
-The aim is to demonstrate how biodiversity benefits may be evaluated across a wide variety of projects, as well as determine the feasibility of corporate adoption and identify potential challenges.
-Peer review of the guidance and methodology is expected after incorporating partner feedback and case studies into the draft.
+The guidance and methodology were reviewed with positive feedback from corporate sponsors and an Expert Advisory Group (EAG) to determine that the guidance had an appropriate level of prescriptiveness, was technically robust, and met corporate needs.
+The EAG consisted of over 20 members from the private and public sectors, academia, NGOs, international organizations, and civil society groups.
+The team applied the guidance and methodology to real-world case studies of corporate water stewardship projects.
+The aim was to demonstrate how biodiversity benefits may be evaluated across a wide variety of projects, as well as determine the feasibility of corporate adoption and identify potential challenges.

-The project team includes ecologists, researchers, environmental and water resources engineers and scientists, and partners in corporate sustainability strategy.
-This work is supported by corporate funding partners and reviewed by a volunteer Expert Advisory Group, including representation from numerous NGOs, academia, public sector agencies, international organizations, and research organizations.
+The project team included ecologists, researchers, environmental and water resources engineers and scientists, and partners in corporate sustainability strategy.
+This work was supported by corporate funding partners and reviewed by a volunteer Expert Advisory Group.

 Projects